Mozart Group: Founding

-Personnel
+Personnel and activities

 Mozart Group at first rapidly expanded to come to employ over 50 people from over a dozen countries.
 As of August 2022, Mozart Group consisted of 20-30 volunteers hailing from the U.S., U.K., Ireland, and other Western countries.
 Members were mostly former special operations personnel.
 Most were Anglophone, and between 30 and 45 years in age.

 Mozart Group offered more flexible contracts than the Ukrainian Foreign Legion.
 Prospective new members were carefully vetted.
 Nonetheless, many Mozart employees were combat veterans with post-traumatic stress disorder and drinking problems, posing a challenge for the company's management.

-Mozart Group volunteers were forbidden from participating in combat and are to be immediately expelled if they do.
+Mozart Group volunteers were forbidden from participating in combat and were to be immediately expelled if they did.